Taxpayer Hero Award

 Nominate a Hero

-Nominations can be made by anyone in the state and will be reviewed and approved by the Auditor or a designee.
-Once a nomination is approved, the nominee will be contacted and formally presented with a certificate and an award.
+Nominations can be submitted by anyone in the state and will be reviewed and approved by the Auditor or a designee.
+Once a nomination is approved, the person will be contacted and formally presented with a certificate and an award.
+Submit a nomination.

 Taxpayer Heroes in Ohio